isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1469.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase

 ### Support Level
-Up to 80% for SMEs <br>
+Up to % for SMEs <br>
+Up to Facing diameter must be >1m
+Training costs can be supported
-N.A. for non-SMEs
+Maintenance costs not supported% for non-SMEs

 ### Things to Note
-Facing diameter must be >1m
-Training costs can be supported
-Maintenance costs not supported
+N.A.

 ### Contact Information
 N.A.